BlazeInferno64/NotePlus/README.md

 NotePlus Version: 3.7

 1. Increased Optimization for various platforms
-2. Added Search & Replace text functioon, which is accessible by clicking on the 'Edit' Button
+2. Added Search & Replace text function, which is accessible by clicking on the 'Edit' Button
 3. Improved Browser/Platform detection for better stability
 4. Made some bug fixes
 5. Press `Ctrl` + `X` on your keyboard to save files to your device!